-On our trip to Melrakkaslétta plain, we drove down to Öxarfjörður fjord, where one can find a lair of the notorious Viking, Grettir the Strong Ásmundarson (ca 996-1031).
+On our trip to Melrakkaslétta plain in North-East Iceland, we drove down to Axarfjörður fjord - also called Öxarfjörður, where one can find a lair of the notorious Viking, Grettir the Strong Ásmundarson (ca 996-1031).
 Grettir was one of the best known Vikings in Iceland and his story is told in the Grettis Saga (written around year 1300).

 I have written more about the Viking outlaw Grettir in my Drangey blog.